raulapg/raulapg.github.io/about.md

 ## About Me

-I am a third-year at University of California, Riverside studying Business Administration with a concentration in Information Systems.
-I am extremely charitable and help my little sister with her homework (Your welcome Carol).
+I am a third-year student at University of California, Riverside studying Business Administration with a concentration in Information Systems.
+I previously attended Los Medanos College where I received my Associate of Science in Business Administration, graduating with honors and a 4.0 GPA.